Lovćenac

-Lovćenac (Ловћенац) is a village located in the Mali Iđoš municipality, in the North Bačka District of Vojvodina, Serbia.
-The village is known as the de facto capital of Montenegrins in Serbia, and has a total population of 3,161 people (2011 census).
+Lovćenac (Ловћенац) is a village located in the Mali Iđoš municipality, North Bačka District, Vojvodina, Serbia.
+The village has a population of 2,585 people (2022 census).

 Name

 In Serbian, the village is known as Lovćenac (Ловћенац), in German as Sekitsch (in the past rarely Winkelsberg), and in Hungarian as Szeghegy.

 Its former name in Serbian was Sekić (Секић).
 After the World War II, the village was named Lovćenac by the Montenegrin settlers after Mount Lovćen in Montenegro.

 The original Hungarian name of the village was Szeghegy, but Hungarians also used Serbian version of the name in the forms Szikics and Szekics, as well as Germans in the form Sekitsch.
 One very rare alternative German name was Winkelsberg.

 History

-After years of Ottoman-Hubsburg conflicts a policy of repopulation of the devastated Pannonian Basin was pursued during the reign of Maria Theresa and Joseph II.
+After years of Ottoman-Habsburg conflicts a policy of repopulation of the devastated Pannonian Basin was pursued during the reign of Maria Theresa and Joseph II.
 Ethnic German (predominantly Protestant) colonists known as Danube Swabians (German: Donauschwaben) settled the Bačka region, establishing the village Sekitsch in 1786.
 The economy and life of the village generally consisted of farming, trading, livestock breeding, viticulture and brewing.
 In 1849 the Battle of Hegyes (occasionally known as Szeghegy) was fought on the outskirts of the village as part of the Hungarian revolution, and war of independence.

 Following World War I and the collapse of the Austro-Hungarian Empire, Sekitsch became part of the Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia).
 This political shift caused ethnic Germans to become one of the largest minorities in Serbia, numbering approximately 330,000 people, or almost 5% of the total Yugoslav population.
 In 1936 the Summer Olympics torch relay passes through Sekitsch.
 During the April War of 1941 Hungarian troops entered Sekitsch, subsequently annexing the Bačka to the Kingdom of Hungary.
 As declared Volksdeutsche the villagers were tolerated by the new authority, though mandatory conscription in the Waffen SS was conducted.
 Sekitsch also harboured urban children as part of the Kinderlandverschickung program.

 Following the war Germans left the country, together with the defeated German army.
 Those who remained were interned into prison camps.
 After camps were disbanded in 1948, most of the remaining Yugoslav Germans emigrated to Germany because of economic reasons in the next decades.
 After World War II, the village was colonized by settlers from Montenegro and Mt.
 Vlašić, Bosnia.
 The Montenegrins renamed the village in honor of Mt.
 Lovćen and account for the majority of the population.